 - Faux Affably Evil: The Editor has a twisted sense of humour, as quite impressively portrayed by Simon Pegg.

-- Innocuously Important Episode: By the end of the first series of the return, this episode is revealed to have a key role in the entire series arc.
-It also throws off a major arc in the comics that involves all twelve doctors.
+- Innocuously Important Episode: By the end of the first series of the return, this episode is revealed to have a key role in the entire series arc (appropriately enough for an episode titled "The Long Game").
+It also throws off a major arc in the comics that involves all twelve Doctors.

 - Long Game: Trope Namer.

-- The Man Behind the Man: The Jagrafess.
-The Editor claims that they represent a consortium of banks with an interest in keeping the human race under control.
+- The Man Behind the Man: The Jagrafess is the man behind the Editor.
+They also represent a consortium of banks with an interest in keeping the human race under control.
 Come the finale, the truth turns out to be much worse.